-Gross Unrealized Weighted Average Original Face Book (Carrying Number of Maturity Years to Maturity Value Value Gains Losses Value ^(A) Securities Rating Coupon Yield ^(C) (Years) Over 10 Years \$ 1,051,613 \$ 960,418 \$ 4,227 \$ (33,214) \$ 931,431 83 (B) 4.23% 4.29% 29 Total/Weighted Average \$ 1,051,613 \$ 960,418 \$ 4,227 \$ (33,214) \$ 931,431 83 4.23% 4.29% 29
+Gross U nrealized Weighte ed Average Years to Maturity Original Face Value Book Value Gains Losses Carrying Value ^(A) Number of Securities Rating Coupon Yield ^(C) Maturity (Years) RMBS, available-for-sale, measured at fair value through OCI Over 10 Years \$ 474,467 \$ 423,007 \$ 4,045 \$ (6,472) \$ 420,579 34 (B) 4.49% 4.59% 28 RMBS, measured at fair value through earnings Over 10 Years 623,253 581,796 12,121 (2,367) 591,551 46 (B) 4.74% 4.90% 28 Total/weighted average RMBS \$1,097,720 \$ 1,004,803 \$ 16,166 \$ (8,839) \$ 1,012,130 80 4.64% 4.77% 28

-Gross U nreal ized Weighted Average Original Face Book Carrying Number of (C) Maturity Years to Maturity Value Value Gains Losses , Value ^(A) Securities Rating Coupon Yield ^(C) (Years) Over 10 Years \$ 1,257,086 \$ 945,851 \$ 14,536 \$ (6,891) \$ 953,496 121 (B) 3.06% 2.93% 28 Total/Weighted Average \$ 1,257,086 \$ 945,851 \$ 14,536 \$ (6,891) \$ 953,496 121 3.06% 2,93% 28
+Gross Unrealized Weighted Average Original Face Book Carrying Number of Maturity Years to Maturity Value Value Gains Losses Value ^(A) Securities Rating Coupon Yield ^(C) (Years) RMBS, available-for-sale, measured at fair value through OCI 1 Over 10 Years \$ 1,051,613 \$ 960,418 \$ 4,227 \$ (33,214) \$ 931,431 83 (B) 4.23% 4.29% 29 Total/weighted average RMBS \$ 1,051,613 \$ 960,418 \$ 4,227 \$ (33,214) \$ 931,431 83 4.23% 4.29% 29

-- (A) See Note 9 regarding the estimation of fair value, which approximates carrying value for all securities. - (B) The Company used an implied AAA rating for the Agency RMBS. - (C) The weighted average yield is based on the most recent gross monthly interest income, which is then annualized and divided by the book value of settled securities.
+- See Note 9 regarding the estimation of fair value, which approximates carrying value for all securities. - (B) - The Company used an implied AAA rating for the Agency RMBS.

+The weighted average yield is based on the most recent gross monthly interest income, which is then annualized and divided by the book value of settled securities.
+(C)

-At December 31, 2022 and December 31, 2021, the Company pledged Agency RMBS with a carrying value of approximately \$815.2 million and \$892.9 million, respectively, as collateral for borrowings under repurchase agreements.
-At December 31, 2022 and December 31, 2021, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.
+At December 31, 2023 and December 31, 2022, the Company pledged Agency RMBS with a carrying value of approximately \$973.2 million and \$815.2 million, respectively, as collateral for borrowings under repurchase agreements.
+At December 31, 2023 and December 31, 2022, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.

-Based on management's analysis of the Company's securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on the Company's securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
+Based on management's analysis of the Company's available-for-sale designated securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on the Company's available-for-sale designated securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
 The Company performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding periods.
 Such market factors include changes in market interest rates and credit spreads and certain macroeconomic events, none of which will directly impact the Company's ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of the Company's securities and the collateral supporting those securities.
 This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
-Significant judgment is required in this analysis for investments in non-Agency RMBS.
-At December 31, 2022 and at December 31, 2021, all of the Company's investments in RMBS consist of Agency RMBS.
+Significant judgment is required in this analysis for available-for-sale designated investments in RMBS that are not guaranteed by U.S. government agencies or U.S. government sponsored enterprises.
+All of the Company's available-for-sale designated investments in RMBS are guaranteed by U.S. government agencies or U.S. government sponsored enterprises.